patchamama/prototype-fast-dev-nodeJS-API/README.md

 ![Tets results](docs/tests-results.png)

-The tests use the `supertest` library to simulate HTTP requests to the login controller and Jest for assertions, and also are execute in a test database to ensure that the tests run in an isolated enviroment.
+The tests use the `supertest` library to simulate HTTP requests to the login controller and Jest for assertions and also are executed in a test database to ensure that the tests run in an isolated environment.

 ## Utils